maiisthebest/speedback-react/README.md

 ## 🚀 Future Enhancements

-The plan is to make Speedback smarter and more context‑aware.
+The plan is to make Speedback smarter and more context‑aware (AI context engineering ✨).
 Upcoming ideas include:

 - **Dynamic timing suggestions** – recommend how long each round should last based on participant number and topics.
 - **Topic recommendations** – surface feedback themes or areas to explore based on past sessions.